-All paint spraying takes place in two Junair enclosed spray booths.
-The booths provide a controlled environment during spraying and allow an increase in temperature for the stoving or baking cycle.
-The fuel used for heating the booths is fuel oil.

-During spraying clean air is constantly being introduced.
-Air is filtered both on entry and exit of the spray booths.

-- 1.7 Spray applications are carried out by the use of a high volume low pressure (HVLP) spray gun. - 1.8 Any surplus material from the spraying operation not required for further use is stored in sealed containers in the paint mixing room. - 1.9 Spray guns are cleaned after use in a fully enclosed gun-cleaning machine in the mixing room. - 1.10 The principal sources of releases to air from the process are:- - (i) Particulates from preparation of vehicles - (ii) VOC emissions from storage of paint and preparation of paint - (iii) VOC emissions from paint spraying booths - (iv) VOC emissions from cleaning of spray guns.
+- All paint spraying takes place in the enclosed Dalby spray booth.
+The booth provides a controlled environment during spraying and allows an increase in temperature for the stoving or baking cycle. - During spraying clean air is constantly being introduced.
+Air is filtered both on entry and exit of the spray booths. - 1.7 Spray applications are carried out by the use of a high volume low pressure (HVLP) spray gun. - 1.8 Any surplus material from the spraying operation not required for further use is stored in sealed containers in the paint mixing room. - 1.9 Spray guns are cleaned after use in a fully enclosed gun cleaning machine. - 1.10 The principal sources of releases to air from the process are:- - (i) particulates from preparation of vehicles - (ii) VOC emissions from storage of paint and preparation of paint - (iii) VOC emissions from paint spraying booths - (iv) VOC emissions from cleaning of spray guns.